IdaWiweka/datathon/README.md

 ### Accessing the data

 The latest EPIWATCH data is provided as a .csv file named `epiwatch-latest.csv`.
-You can download the file by navigating to the [release](./release/) folder, and selecting download or (preferably) by reading the data directly into your statistical software package, as demonstrated in the R and Python code snippets below.
+You can download the file by navigating to the [release](./release/) folder, selecting the file and clicking download or (preferably) by reading the data directly into your statistical software package, as demonstrated in the R and Python code snippets below.

 #### Read data with R